hurricanenara/readysetcode/gitWork/helloGit.md

 Imagine that we type another line in scene-1.txt.
 Since the file is tracked, we can check the differences between the working directory and the staging area with:

 git diff filename

+##### git log
+Often with Git, you’ll need to refer back to an earlier version of a project.
+Commits are stored chronologically in the repository and can be viewed with:

+git log
+git log --oneline